Khedbrahma: History

 Brahmakshetra Mahatmaya (written after 10th century), the jnati-purana of Khedaval Brahmins, is a chief source of the mythological history of the region.
 It has 18 chapters.
 It was translated in Gujarati from Sanskrit in 1938.
 Ganpatishankar Shastri wrote Puratan Brahmakshetra in 1938 which traces mythological and literary history of the region in his book which is chiefly based on Brahmakshetra Mahatmaya.
 Mythological narratives describes that the place was associated with Brahma and Bhrigu.
 Bhrigu had done several yajna (sacrifices) here.
 The temple ruins of Shiva, Shakti and Surya outskirt of the town confirms it antiquity.
 Brahmanotpattimartand mentions Brahmakhetak town in south of Mount Abu.
 It also mentions Hiranya river, confluence of two rivers and Brahma temple housing statues of Brahma and his two consorts.
 Sabhramati Mahatmya of Padmapurana also mentions the town.

 The 15" long, 10" wide and 4" thick bricks were used in foundations of old temples and houses.
 They had crude finger marks which was a practise of Gupta period.
 So the settlement can be as old as 4th century.

-The Pankheshwar Mahadev temple was built in early 11th century which has statues of Shiva in one niche dated to this period.
+The Pankshindra Mahadev temple was built in early 11th century which has statues of Shiva in one niche dated to this period.
 The Ambika temple was also built in early 11th century confirmed by the style of its phansana roof.
 The Brahma Temple was built in late 11th century while the Brahma stepwell was built in the 14th century.
 The inscription in Aditi stepwell is dated Samvat 1256 (c.
 1200) which definitely proves historicity of the town.
 There are several old Jain temples in the region.
 Dalpatram has noted that Gadhaiya coins of Gupta period were found during the rebuilding of Nilkanth Mahadev temple near Brahma stepwell in Samvat 1912.
 Bhrigu Ashram and Kshirajamba temple are also of older origin.
 In 1930s, more than hundred Jain images buried in ground were exposed by rain which were later moved to Digambar Jain temple on Idar hill.
 The practice of burial of images were meant to protect them during raids.
 These images belonged to 12th century.